owncloud/ocis-reva/docs/storages.md

 - trash or undelete (trash can be done by wrapping rm)
 - versions (only snapshots, which is a different concept)

+A more extensive description of the storage aspects can be found in the [upstream documentation](https://reva.link/docs/concepts/storages/#aspects-of-storage-drivers)

 ## Storage drivers

 Reva currently has four storage driver implementations that can be used for *storage providers* an well as *data providers*.